-Pursuant to the Stress Capital Buffer Rule, the Federal Reserve will use the results of its supervisory stress test to determine the size of a BHC's stress capital buffer requirement.
-In particular, a BHC's stress capital buffer requirement will equal, subject to a floor of 2.5%, the sum of (i) the difference between the BHC's starting CET1 capital ratio and its lowest projected CET1 capital ratio under the severely adverse scenario of the Federal Reserve's supervisory stress test plus (ii) the ratio of the BHC's projected four quarters of common stock dividends (for the fourth to seventh quarters of the planning horizon) to the projected risk-weighted assets for the quarter in which the BHC's projected CET1 capital ratio reaches its minimum under the supervisory stress test.
+Pursuant to the Stress Capital Buffer Rule, the Federal Reserve uses the results of its supervisory stress test to determine the size of a BHC's stress capital buffer requirement.
+In particular, a BHC's stress capital buffer requirement equals, subject to a floor of 2.5%, the sum of (i) the difference between the BHC's starting CET1 capital ratio and its lowest projected CET1 capital ratio under the severely adverse scenario of the Federal Reserve's supervisory stress test plus (ii) the ratio of the BHC's projected four quarters of common stock dividends (for the fourth to seventh quarters of the planning horizon) to the projected risk-weighted assets for the quarter in which the BHC's projected CET1 capital ratio reaches its minimum under the supervisory stress test.

-Under the Stress Capital Buffer Rule framework, the Company's new "standardized approach capital conservation buffer" includes its stress capital buffer requirement (which will be recalibrated every year based on the Company's supervisory stress test results), any G-SIB surcharge (which is not applicable to us) and the countercyclical capital buffer requirement (which is currently set at 0%).
-Any determination to increase the countercyclical capital buffer generally would be effective twelve months after the announcement of such an increase, unless the Federal Banking Agencies set an earlier effective date.
+Under the Stress Capital Buffer Rule framework, the Company's "standardized approach capital conservation buffer" includes its stress capital buffer requirement (which will be recalibrated every year based on the Company's supervisory stress test results), any G-SIB surcharge (which is not applicable to us) and the countercyclical capital buffer requirement (which is currently set at 0%).
+Any determination to increase the countercyclical capital buffer generally would be effective twelve months after the announcement of such an increase, unless the Federal Reserve, OCC and Federal Deposit Insurance Corporation (the "FDIC"), hereafter collectively referred to as the "Federal Banking Agencies", set an earlier effective date.

-The Company's stress capital buffer requirement is 5.6% for the period from October 1, 2020 through September 30, 2021, at which point a revised stress capital buffer requirement will be applicable to the Company based on the Company's 2021 stress testing results.
-Therefore, the Company's minimum capital requirements plus the standardized approach capital conservation buffer for CET1 capital, Tier 1 capital and total capital ratios under the stress capital buffer framework are 10.1%, 11.6% and 13.6%, respectively, for the period from October 1, 2020 through September 30, 2021.
+Based on the Company's 2020 supervisory stress testing results, the Company's stress capital buffer requirement was 5.6% for the period from October 1, 2020 through September 30, 2021.
+Therefore, the Company's minimum capital requirements plus the standardized approach capital conservation buffer for CET1 capital, Tier 1 capital and total capital ratios under the stress capital buffer framework were 10.1%, 11.6% and 13.6%, respectively, for the period from October 1, 2020 through September 30, 2021.